co-lo-e/clojure_research/README.md

 # clojure_research

-Facts about clojure:
+Facts about Clojure:
 1. A LISP dialect.
-2. A functional programming language focus on immutability.
+2. A functional programming language focuses on immutability.
 3. Design for Concurrency
 4. Symbiotic with an established Platform

-Clojure lives on top of different VMs and host languages with the syntax is minimalistic, Clojure focus on solving problems.
+Clojure lives on top of different VMs and host languages, with minimalistic syntax.
+Clojure focuses on solving problems.

 ## How to start?
 We can follow the [official guide](https://clojure.org/guides/install_clojure)